magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_block.md

 ## Form mapping {#mtf_block_mapping}

-Form block requires entering a data in the fields.
-You can use mapping to transfer data to the block from <a href="{{site.gdeurl}}mtf/mtf_entities/mtf_fixture.html">fixture</a>.
+Often you need to test the Magento block that contains a form.
+And of course, tests require entering the data in the forms.
+The MTF has [Magento\Mtf\Block\Form][] class that enables you to fill the forms automatically.
+One of the advantages of using this class is that you can list elements that must be automatically filled.
+This elements can be grouped in separate XML files.
+In the MTF we call this process "a mapping".
+You can use mapping to transfer data to the block from the <a href="{{site.gdeurl}}mtf/mtf_entities/mtf_fixture.html">fixture</a>.

-In the MTF you can use mapping in a block form, which is extended from the <a href="https://github.com/magento/mtf/blob/develop/Magento/Mtf/Block/Form.php">Magento\Mtf\Block\Form</a> class.

-The mapping file is an XML file which has the same name and path as the block does, and contains fields that represent form fields.
+A mapping file is an XML file which has the same name and path as the block does, and contains fields that represent form fields.
 Field name in the mapping file shall match the one in the fixture.

-Let's see the <a href="{{site.mage2000url}}app/code/Magento/Customer/Block/Form/Login.php">Customer Login block</a>.
+Let's see the [Customer Login]({{site.mage2000url}}app/code/Magento/Customer/Block/Form/Login.php) block.
 The block has two input fields: `email` and `password`.

 <a href="{{site.baseurl}}common/images/mtf_block_login_ui.png"><img src="{{site.baseurl}}common/images/mtf_block_login_ui.png" /></a>